-With program approval, students are allowed to count no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University Special student. coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to count no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Satisfactory progress depends on: maintaining a GPA of at least 3.0, adhering to the rule whereby students must take two courses within the department (or have the rule waived by petition), and fulfilling all academic requirements.
 Students who are not in good standing will not be given sections to teach as TAs, and those whose GPA goes below 3.0 are put on academic probation.
 If a semester of 3.0 is not attained during the subsequent semester, the student may be dismissed from the program.

-All students have a substantial meeting with their advisers every semester to review their progress and work out the best strategies for future coursework and degree progress.
+All students must have a substantial meeting with their advisor every semester to review their progress and work out the best strategies for future coursework and degree progress.

 Doctoral degree students who have been absent for ten or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.

-- Articulates research problems, potentials, and limits with respect to theory, knowledge, or practice within the field of Luso-Brazilian literary/cultural studies, with a view to interdisciplinarity.
+- Articulates research problems, potentials, and limits with respect to theory, knowledge and practice within the field of study and with a view to interdisciplinarity.

 - Formulates ideas, concepts, and theoretical approaches beyond the current boundaries of knowledge and practice within the field of study, and thus makes a substantial contributions to those fields.